coryjquirk/GitDemoTest/README.md

 - Have some kind of project files on your local machine that you want to store in a GitHub repository.

 ### Steps
-1. Intialize a new repository on the GitHub website.
+1. Initialize a new repository on the GitHub website.
     GitHub.com > Your repositories > New
     - Choose whether the repo is public or private (public repositories are a good idea for showcasing your skills)
     - `gitignore` files are optional but may help to greatly declutter and minimize the size of your applications for more complex projects in the future.
     - License: As a software development student I typically just select `The Unlicense`.
-3. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
     - e.g. `git clone git@github.com:coryjquirk/GitDemoTest.git`
     - This will only need to be done one time for this repository on this machine.
     - This step initializes the empty repo to your machine.
     - At this point, move the desired local files into the empty git directory (e.g. GitDemoTest).
-4. Add your local files to the git repo.
+3. Add your local files to the git repo.
     - `git add .`
         - [alternatively](https://git-scm.com/docs/git-add) `git add -A`
     - When this step is complete, your modified files are now staged for the commit step.
-5. Commit the staged files.
+4. Commit the staged files.
     - `git commit -m "my commit message"`
     - You must enter a commit message or this command will be rejected.
-7. Push your committed files to the remote repository.
+5. Push your committed files to the remote repository.
     - `git push origin main`, `main` could be whichever branch.
     - If you do not have the latest version of the branch on your local machine, you will need to perform a `git pull` first, otherwise trying to push will kick you an error.
         - Be careful not to overwrite the changes you have made locally, and be aware of the differences between your local code and the remote repository's code.
-8. Keep performing this cycle as you make improvements your code.
+6. Keep performing this cycle as you make improvements to your code.
 Keep the remote repo up to date and make frequent commitments of working code.

 Please see `bashcommands.txt` for a log of the commands used in my class demonstration on Thursday 10 March 2022.